rdsea/sys4bigml/tutorials/r4hisllm/README.md

     This will start Langfuse server on port `3000`.
 You can access the Langfuse UI at `http://localhost:3000` in your web browser.
     Then follow the instructions to create an account and get your public and secret keys.
 In a self-hosted Langfuse environment, the `LANGFUSE_PUBLIC_KEY` and `LANGFUSE_SECRET_KEY` are project-specific and can be retrieved from the Langfuse dashboard under the Project —> Settings page.

+3. Get Paraglidable API key from [Paraglidable](https://www.paraglidable.com).
+Try to choose the spot from the same country as a group of spots (e.g., Switzerland) to ensure the agent can find suitable locations.
+- 1) Place spots
+        - Click on the map to add a spot
+        - Click on a spot to change its name or remove it
+- 2) Get the key
+    - After placing the spots, you can retrieve the API key from the Paraglidable by giving your email address to the textbox below.

-3. Set Environment Variables: Create a `.env` file in the root directory with the following content (replace placeholders with your actual keys):
+4. Set Environment Variables: Create a `.env` file in the root directory with the following content (replace placeholders with your actual keys):
     ```env
     # Praglidable API key
     PARAGLIDABLE_KEY= your_paraglidable_api_key_here